 The Park also protects a variety of other important habitats and species.
 These include alpine heath, upland grassland, heath and lakes and river catchments.
 Greenland White-fronted geese, Golden Plover, Red Grouse and Otters are just some of the important fauna found within the Park.
 The National Park is itself part of the Owenduff/Nephin Complex Special Area of Conservation (SAC) and Special Protection Area (SPA).
 These European designations are part of the Natura 2000 Network, which protect rare and important habitats and species under the EU Habitats and Birds Directives.

-Wild Nephin Ballycroy National Park is managed by the National Parks & Wildlife Service of the Department of Culture, Heritage and the Gaeltacht.
+Wild Nephin National Park is managed by the National Parks & Wildlife Service of the Department of Housing, Local Government & Heritage.

 For more Information contact: